 by The People’s Minister of Information JR

 Identity is a big topic in the Black community, because we live under white supremacist capitalistic domination here in the U.S. and in the so called Western world.
-In the dramatic short “We Love Moses,” sexual identity among Black people is what is being discussed in a way that is not often talked about.
+In the dramatic short “We Love Moses,” sexual identity among Black people is what is being discussed in a way that is not often talked about, this and other topics as fetish wear and vibrators is addressed in this movie.

 Check out filmmaker Dionne Edwards as she talks about “We Love Moses,” which was selected to screen this year at the San Francisco Black Film Festival.